-When staff members click Search on the staff search window, the system executes and merges like materials based on batching against title, author, publication date, and format.
-Staff can also narrow the number of results, by filtering either/or by publication date and format.
-If the material requested is displayed then staff can select one of the results that appear in the list by clicking on that record.
-If the result does not appear then staff can click 'revise search'.
+When staff members click Search on the staff search window, the system executes and merges like materials based on batching against the title, author, publication date, and format.
+Staff can also narrow the number of results by filtering either/or by publication date and format.
+If the material requested is displayed, then staff can select one of the results that appear in the list by clicking on that record.
+If the result does not appear, then staff can click 'revise search.'

 Submit a request

 Staff can submit a request on behalf of the patron or library by clicking on the record.
 If configured, the record will show additional bibliographic information.

 Search for patron or library